-d.
+c.
 Carry forward tax losses

-As of December 31, 2010, the Company had a net carry forward tax loss of approximately \$14.2 million.
-Under Israeli tax laws, the carry forward tax losses of the Company can be utilized indefinitely.
-The subsidiary had a net carry forward tax loss of approximately \$560 thousands.
+As of December 31, 2011, InspireMD Ltd. had a net carry forward tax loss of approximately \$19 million.
+Under Israeli tax laws, the carry forward tax losses of the InspireMD Ltd. can be utilized indefinitely.
+InspireMD GmbH had a net carry forward tax loss of approximately \$10 thousand.
 Under German tax laws, the carry forward tax losses of the subsidiary can be utilized indefinitely.
+InspireMD, Inc. had a net carry forward tax loss of approximately \$500 thousand.

-e.
+d.
 Tax assessments

-The Company and its subsidiary have not been assessed for tax purposes since incorporation.
+The Company and its subsidiaries have not been assessed for tax purposes since incorporation.

-f.
-The components of income (loss) before income taxes are as follows:
+e.
+The components of loss before income taxes are as follows: